Housing

 A beneficiary can refuse an offer for placement.
 The COA will assess within 14 days whether the refusal is justifiable.
 If the COA is of the opinion that the accommodation is suitable and the refusal unjustified, then the beneficiary is awarded a 24 hour to reconsider its position and to accept the accommodation.
 If the beneficiary continues to refuse the housing, then COA does not provide for a new offer.
 As a consequence, the beneficiary is summoned to leave the centre and the benefits granted by COA are terminated.

 The country experienced a first reception crisis in 2015, due to the high number of asylum applications.
 It was therefore decided that beneficiaries who were awaiting housing could also temporarily stay at families and friends.
-The so-called Hosting Scheme (“Logeerregeling”) was introduced.
+The so-called Hosting Arrangement (‘Logeerregeling’) was introduced.
 The scheme is still in place, being renewed during the last years.
-Status holders can make use of the Hosting scheme if they would like to stay with friends, family, or a host family.
+The Arrangement was last renewed in December 2023.
+The scheme is extended and besides status holders also asylum applicants in the general asylum procedure or the prolonged asylum procedure can make use of the Hosting Arrangement if they would like to stay with friends, family, or a host family.
 In principle, they can stay there for up to 3 months.
-In some cases, this period can be extended, if an agreement is reached with the COA The COA gives status holders aged 21 years and over an additional payment of €25 per week.
-As of 22 March 2021, the additional payment of the COA is temporarily €75 per week, to encourage more status holder to access the Scheme.
-During 2022, the additional payment still consisted of €75 per week (when a whole family makes use of this scheme, the first person receives €75, the second person of the family receives €25, the third €12,50 up to a maximum of €125 for a whole family).
-The conditions for making use of the Hosting Scheme (“Logeerregeling”) can be found in English in a short version on the site of COA (the site of COA is available in English).[5]
+In some cases, this period can be extended, if an agreement is reached with the COA.
+The agreement ends when the status holder obtains a house.
+The arrangement gives status holders aged 21 years and over an additional payment of, in principle, € 25 per week.
+However, as of 22 March 2021, the additional payment of the COA temporarily increased to € 75 per week, to encourage more status holders to access the Scheme.
+During 2023, the additional payment still consisted of € 75 per week (when a whole family makes use of this scheme, the first person receives €75, the second person of the family receives €25, the third €12,50 up to a maximum of €125 for a whole family).
+The conditions for making use of the Hosting Scheme (‘Logeerregeling’) can be found in English in a short version on the site of COA.[7]

 In 2021, reception centres registered a new shortage of places, partly due to the COVID-19 pandemic and partly to the generalised shortage of rented houses in the Netherlands.
-Since 1 November 2021, the so-called “Hotel- en accomodatieregeling” (Hotel- and Accomodation Arrangement) was introduced.[6]
+Since 1 November 2021, the so-called ‘Hotel- en accomodatieregeling’ (Hotel and Accommodation Arrangement) was introduced.[8]
 Status holders awaiting regular housing at a municipality had the opportunity of accessing temporary accommodation at the same municipality responsible for their regular housing.
 A temporary accommodation might be a hotel, a holiday bungalow or a B&B, and would host the status holder for a maximum of 6 months.
 After that time, the municipality must have found a permanent house/accommodation; in any case, the municipality would then become financially responsible for the status holder.
-The arrangement is only open to single beneficiaries without children.
-The beneficiary also may not be vulnerable.
-The status holders remain entitled to the COA’s basic provisions, such as a weekly allowance and access to medical care.
-The status holder receive an additional payment of € 75 per week from the COA.
-The benefits granted by the COA will stop as soon as the municipality regular housed the status holder.
-The municipality receives a payment (€ 8280 plus € 1000 for guidance) for every status holder participating in this arrangement.
+The HAR was amended in June 2024.
+In exceptional cases, the HAR can be extended once by 6 months if, despite efforts by the municipality, transfer to permanent housing is not yet possible.
+The change will take effect on July 5, 2024.[9]

-As previously described, also in 2022 there also was shortage of places at reception centers.
-In May 2022, “Hotel- en accomodatieregeling”(HAR), was therefore prolonged for 3 months, and the target group covered by the measure was extended.[7]
-The arrangement is now also open for status holders with children, status holders who still wait for family reunification and status holders who received a positive decision about there request for family reunification.
+As previously described, in 2022 and 2023 there also was shortage of places at reception centres.
+In May 2022, ‘Hotel- en accomodatieregeling’ (HAR), was therefore prolonged for 3 months, and the target group covered by the measure was extended.[10]
+The arrangement is now also open for status holders with children, status holders who still wait for family reunification and status holders who received a positive decision about their request for family reunification.
 The status holder still receives an additional payment of € 75 per week from the COA.
-If it concerns a whole familiy, the first person receives €75, the second person of the familiy receives €25, the third €12,50 up to a maximum of €125 for a whole family.
-The municipality still receives a payment (€ 8280 plus € 1000 for guidance) for every status holder participating in this arrangement.
-The arrangement was prolonged againthroughout 2022.
-The HAR will continue until 1 July 2023.
-The HAR will continue until 2,500 status holders have left the reception of the COA by means of this arrangement.
+If it concerns a whole family, the first person receives € 75, the second person of the family receives € 25, the third € 12,50 up to a maximum of € 125 for a whole family.
+The municipality still receives a payment (€ 8,280 plus € 1,000 for guidance) for every status holder participating in this arrangement.
+The arrangement was prolonged again throughout 2022.
+The HAR was supposed to continue up until 1 July 2023 only.
+Until then it was arranged that the HAR would continue until 2,500 status holders had left the reception of the COA by means of this arrangement.
+However, on 1 July 2023 the HAR was again prolonged and this time until 1 January 2025.
+It is now arranged that until 1 January 2025, every six months up to a maximum of 5,000 people can be placed in this arrangement.[11]
 The COA has the supervision.
 There are no figures available.

-[1] Kamerstuk II, 2017-2018, 34775 VI, No 17.
+[1] Kamerstuk II, 2017-2018, 34775 VI, No 17,answer 595, available in Dutch at: https://bit.ly/3tSWkrN.

 [5] Article 7(1)(a) RVA.